Rules and Regulations :

 Paragraph 3 :Concours de Courts is a free and non-profit competition.

 Paragraph 4 : The theme and genre (fiction, animation, documentary, etc.) of the shorts are free.
 The short film has to be suitable for all audiences.

-Paragraph 5 : Works submitted must contain a title and credits and will have a maximum duration of 20 minutes (title and credits included).
+Paragraph 5 : Works submitted must contain a title and credits and will have a maximum running time of 20 minutes (title and credits included).

-Paragraph 6 : Short films must be submitted via a link Vimeo or YouTube, in the registration form.
+Paragraph 6 : Short films must be submitted via a Vimeo or YouTube link, in the registration form.
 The filmmakers of every selected short film must provide their work through the following media: DVD + R or DVD-R.

 Paragraph 7 : A same filmmaker can submit more than one short film to the competition; their works can then be grouped together on the same digital support.
 In this case, the filmmaker will have to fill a registration form for each short film.